phooten/phootlogger/README.md

 The purpose of this library is to provide a logger for my other projects.
 It also is acting as a learning process for publishing a python module.

+## Current Capabilities
+- Output system messages with the following data:
+    Time stamps:
+        When the log method was called.
+This can be hidden.
+    Owner:
+        The path to the file that is calling the logger method Class Name + Method Name:
+        From the calling class.method.
+This can be hidden.
+    Log Type:
+        INFO - For informational purposes
+        WARNING - For warning purposes
+        ERROR - For Error purposes
+        DEBUG - Can be set or disabled with class method quit_script - stops the program with exit(1)

+## Future Improvements
+- Log File:
+    Output logs to a file based on user input, default path, or object initialization
+- Logger Sync:
+    Common logger across program rather than one per class
+- Order preference:
+    Ordering of information based on user input or object initialization

 # Messages Package
 This is a package that can be included in projects to output messages